single-spa/single-spa.js.org/docs/migrating-react-tutorial.md

 ## Step One: Set up the single-spa config

-The single spa config consists of all code that is not part of a [registered application](single-spa-config.html#registeringapplications).
+The single spa config consists of all code that is not part of a [registered application](single-spa-config.md#registeringapplications).
 Ideally, this only includes an html file and a javascript file that registers single-spa applications.
 It is best practice to keep your single spa config as small as possible and to simply defer to single-spa to manage all of the applications.

-Usually, when using `webpack` with React, we recommend setting your `single-spa config` as the entry point in your `webpack.config.js`.
-However, this application was built using `create-react-app`, so don't have access to the `webpack.config.js` without using [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
+Usually, when using [webpack](https://webpack.js.org/) with React, we recommend setting your `single-spa config` as the entry point in your `webpack.config.js` ([see this example](starting-from-scratch.md#b-setup-webpack)).
+However, this application was built using [create-react-app](https://github.com/facebook/create-react-app), so we don't have access to the `webpack.config.js` without using [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).

 To avoid having to `eject`, we are going to hijack the current entry point, `src/index.js`, so we can use it to register our SPA as a single-spa application.

 Start by removing everything except `registerServiceWorker`.

-Your `index.js` should look like this:
+`src/index.js` should look like this:

 ```js
 // src/index.js